RediSearch/RediSearch/docs/Query_Syntax.md

         hello -worl*

+* Numeric Filtering - products named "tv" with a price range of 200-500:

+        @name:tv @price:[200 500]

+* Numeric Filtering - users with age greater than 18:

+        @age:[(18 +inf]

 ### Technical Note

-The query parser is built using the Lemon Parser Generator.
+The query parser is built using the Lemon Parser Generator and a Ragel based lexer.
 You can see the grammar definition [at the git repo.](https://github.com/RedisLabsModules/RediSearch/blob/master/src/query_parser/parser.y)